 Currently, our fellowship program is closed and we will not be taking on any new fellows in the coming months.
 Instead, we invite you to test CADRE, which is in alpha.
 Learn how to access the platform here.

 Our eight fellowship teams span across disciplines and offer compelling research that incorporates big data and bibliometrics.
-These fellows traveled with the CADRE team to the 2019 International Conference on Scientometrics and Informetrics in Rome and will present their work in webinars in 2020.
+These fellows traveled with the CADRE team to the 2019 International Conference on Scientometrics and Informetrics in Rome and presented their work in a series of webinars in 2020.

 Researchers will characterize citation of data from the literature in the field of STEM education research.
 A sample of relevant publication venues in the field will be identified from WoS and MAG.
 Digital Object Identifiers (DOIs) of datasets registered with DataCite will be used to query and associate datasets with publications.
 The team will assess rates of citation for datasets that are cited using DataCite DOIs for each publication venue and analyze a sample of data citations and publications to determine suitability for providing an initial context to help a researcher who is unfamiliar with the data determine whether to use the dataset.